makeitcloudy/makeitcloudy.github.io/_posts/2022-04-13-how-to-setup-mikrotik-vlan-routerboard-series.md

 add bridge=bridge-all-vlans comment=defconf disabled=yes interface=wlan1
 add bridge=bridge-all-vlans comment=uplink hw=no interface=ether1 pvid=70
 ```
-+ if you are interested about the CPU utilization it can be quickly checked, by making use of tools -> profile, it is much more specific that the system resource
++ if you are interested about the CPU utilization it can be quickly checked, by making use of tools -> profile, it is much more specific that the system resource.
 ```bash
 /tools profile duration=30
 /system resource print
 ```
 + ip routes - I've stumble upon some quirks that the gateway for the Dynamic route was not correct, for some reason it was automatically pointing to the .1 when in my network topology it was .254.
 ```bash
 [user@rb951-2n] > /ip route print
 Flags: X - disabled, A - active, D - dynamic, C - connect, S - static, r - rip, b - bgp, o - ospf, m - mme, B - blackhole, U - unreachable, P - prohibit